AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/04_template_literals.md

 ```

-In ES6 we can use backticks to reduce our typing:
+In ES6 we simply have to wrap everything inside backticks, so backslashes on each line aren’t needed anymore.

 ```JavaScript
 var a = 1;